 Code Analysis natively supports Clang-Tidy for both MSBuild and CMake projects, whether using Clang or MSVC toolsets.
-Clang-Tidy checks can run as part of background code analysis, appear as in-editor warnings (squiggles), and display in the Error List.
+Clang-Tidy checks can run as part of background code analysis.
+They appear as in-editor warnings (squiggles), and display in the Error List.

 Clang-Tidy is the default analysis tool when using the LLVM/clang-cl toolset, available in both MSBuild and CMake.
-You can configure it to run alongside or replace the standard Code Analysis experience when using an MSVC toolset; if using the clang-cl toolset Microsoft Code Analysis will not be available.
+You can configure it when using an MSVC toolset to run alongside, or to replace, the standard Code Analysis experience.
+If you use the clang-cl toolset, Microsoft Code Analysis is unavailable.

 For more information, see How to: Set Code Analysis Properties for C/C++ Projects.

 In CMake projects, you can configure Clang-Tidy checks within

 CMakeSettings.json.
 Once opened, select "Edit JSON" in the top right-hand corner of the CMake Project Settings Editor.
 The following keys are recognized:

 enableMicrosoftCodeAnalysis: Enables Microsoft Code Analysis

 clangTidyChecks: Clang-Tidy configuration, specified as a comma-separated list, that is, checks to be enabled or disabled